-Echols advising is intended to be somewhat aggressive rather than simply available.
-This is sometimes more important to parents than to students, since Echols Scholars usually have good ideas of their own for course choice each semester and for the long-range coherence of their program of study.
-Nevertheless, University faculty know that freedom can be daunting to students coming directly from secondary schools, where so much is planned and scheduled for students.
+Echols Scholars often have good ideas of their own for course choice each semester and for the long-range coherence of their program of study.
+Nevertheless, University faculty understand that freedom can be daunting to students coming directly from secondary schools, where so much is planned and scheduled for students.

-The assigned advisor is not the only resource for information, although he or she is a crucial one.
-The Association Dean for Echols Scholars, currently Dr. Sarah Cole, holds daily office hours, to attend to student questions.
+The assigned faculty advisor is not the only resource for information, although he or she is a crucial one.
+The Association Dean for Echols Scholars, currently Dr. Sarah Cole, holds daily office hours to attend to student questions.
 Individual course professors and Directors of Undergraduate Programs within the various Departments, Interdisciplinary Majors, and Distinguished Major Programs are also useful sources of knowledge.
-Additionally, the Echols Council hosts a student-to-student mentoring program for incoming first year Echols Scholars.
+Additionally, the Echols Council hosts a student-to-student mentoring program for incoming first-year Echols Scholars.
 The mission of Echols Peer Mentoring program is to provide first year scholars with a wide range of insights from older peers to help them quickly adjust to college life and excel at the University of Virginia.
-Peer mentoring is also available through ULink that covers all undergraduate schools in some capacity, but primarily serves first year students in the College of Arts & Sciences (CLAS).